Bupenieks/BeatSync/README.md

 ## How it works

-Rowing stroke movement is quantified by reading accelerometer data, applying a low-pass filter and moving average, and normalizing the resulting acceleration vectors.
+Rowing stroke movement is quantified by reading accelerometer data, applying a low-pass filter and moving average, and taking the magnitude the resulting acceleration vectors.

 Currently the app uses a very naive implementation of tempo detection -- that is to set certain acceleration threshold markers for peaks and troughs and record appropriate time intervals as they're are crossed.
 Since rowing strokes roughly follow a sinusoidal movement, it would be plausible to apply a sinusoidal regression to the data and estimate